-However, even morning people have their limits and for me that is around 5:00am.
+However, even morning people have their limits and for me, that is around 5:00 am.

 Anything before that and I am non-functional.
 Which, unfortunately for me and those around me, is how I spent many years during my tenure as a professional baker.
-Somebody needed to turn on the oven, prepare the breads, bagels, and pastries, brew the coffee, and make the doughnuts, as they say, for all your normal risers and that somebody was me.
+Somebody needed to turn on the oven, prepare the bread, bagels, and pastries, brew the coffee, and make the doughnuts, as they say, for all your normal risers and that somebody was me.
 On those days, to maximize my sleep, I would set my alarm for the last possible moment so I would have just enough time to get out of bed, throw on some clothes, and brush my teeth.

 Morning after morning I would leave out what we all know as the most important meal of the day – breakfast.

 By 9:00, 4 hours into my shift and hopped up on coffee, I would start to get the shakes, the stomach growls, and the hanger (hungry + angry).
-I would ask myself, everyday, “Why did I not take the time to eat breakfast?!”
+I would ask myself, every day, “Why did I not take the time to eat breakfast?!”
 Later that night I would convince myself that sleep was more important, set my alarm for the last possible moment, and do it all over again.